 This checklist sets out the steps in an appeal generally followed by experienced appellate attorneys.
 FDAP also maintains a collection of commonly-used sample forms, letters, and motions here.
 The California Appellate Practice Manual is another excellent reference for appointed appellate attorneys.
 However, please note that it was written by Appellate Defenders, Inc. for attorneys appointed to cases in the Fourth District, and certain sections may not apply to practice in the First District or membership on the FDAP panel.

-Counsel should review the checklist before each new case and refer to it throughout the appeal.
+Counsel should review this checklist before each new case and refer to it throughout the appeal.
 The checklist is meant only as a general guide.
 Counsel will have to exercise independent judgment in every case.